Austin, Texas: Cityscape

 At night, parts of Austin are lit by "artificial moonlight" from moonlight towers built to illuminate the central part of the city.
 The 165 ft moonlight towers were built in the late 19th century and are now recognized as historic landmarks.
 Only 15 of the 31 original innovative towers remain standing in Austin, but none remain in any of the other cities where they were installed.
 The towers are featured in the 1993 film Dazed and Confused.

-In December 2023, amid rising home prices, the Austin City Council loosened the city's zoning rules to permit by-right development of triplexes on each lot and loosened restrictions on tiny homes.
+In December 2023, amid rising home prices, the Austin City Council loosened the city's zoning rules to permit by-right development of triplexes on lots zoned for single family housing and loosened restrictions on tiny homes.

 Downtown

 The central business district of Austin is home to the tallest condo towers in the state, with The Independent (58 stories and 690 ft tall) and The Austonian (topping out at 56 floors and 685 ft tall).
 The Independent became the tallest all-residential building in the U.S. west of Chicago when topped out in 2018.
 In 2005, then-Mayor Will Wynn set out a goal of having 25,000 people living downtown by 2015.
 Although downtown's growth did not meet this goal, downtown's residential population did surge from an estimated 5,000 in 2005 to 12,000 in 2015.
 The skyline has drastically changed in recent years, and the residential real estate market has remained relatively strong.
 As of December 2016, there were 31 high rise projects either under construction, approved or planned to be completed in Austin's downtown core between 2017 and 2020.
 Sixteen of those were set to rise above 400 ft tall, including four above 600', and eight above 500'.
 An additional 15 towers were slated to stand between 300' and 399' tall.